-The most important person in the deal is not the sales rep, it’s not even the sales manager, so why do they get tools to help them navigate a long and complex deal, when the real MVPs — your prospect and their budget approver — get nothing?
+The most important person in the deal is not the sales rep, it’s not even the sales manager, so why do we spent $6600 on tools for sales reps to help them navigate a long and complex deal, when the real MVPs — the Buyers — get nothing?

 Commit some budget

 Break your sales ops technology budget into a pie chart of who it’s really serving: the Rep, Sales Management, or Marketing looking to justify their immense spend on content.

 Take some percent of that budget and mindfully earmark it for tools that help the Prospect manage their side of the deal.

 It doesn’t have to be much: just make sure that you’re purposefully spending to make some part of their half of the transaction easier.

 Run some tests